Lucky Stores: Grocery Outlet failed attempt to use brand

 An April 2006 photo of the Grocery Outlet–operated Lucky-branded store in Rocklin, CA. Note the remnants of the Grocery Outlet rainbow logo above the Lucky logo.

 In early 2006, Berkeley, California-based Grocery Outlet closed its Rocklin, California, location, only to re-open the store on April 1 with the Lucky name and the classic Lucky logo.
-In a April 1, 2006, interview with the Sacramento Bee, Grocery Outlet President and COO Bob Tiernan said the "company believes the Lucky brand has value.
+In an April 1, 2006, interview with the Sacramento Bee, Grocery Outlet President and COO Bob Tiernan said the "company believes the Lucky brand has value.
 And the new store format, with an 'every day low pricing' strategy, reminds us of Lucky".
 Grocery Outlet lawyer Peter Craigie stated that although Albertsons believes that it continues to own the Lucky brand, Grocery Outlet believes that Albertsons' failure to utilize the brand means the company has effectively surrendered the trademark.
 Grocery Outlet preemptively filed a lawsuit against Albertsons seeking a declaration from Albertsons that the company has surrendered the brand.

 On the next day, April 2, Albertsons filed a request for a temporary restraining order for Grocery Outlet's usage of the Lucky mark.
 At the same time, on the Albertsons website, the Lucky trademark reappeared, as evidence for the mark's use.

 The request was denied by the District Court on April 5.
 Albertsons had argued that it did not intend to abandon the Lucky brand and that Lucky shopping carts still remained at some of its stores.
 District Judge Jeffrey White ruled that Albertsons failed to demonstrate that the use of the Lucky brand demonstrated unfair competition and that the burden to prove otherwise was wholly the responsibility of Albertsons.

 On July 20, the District Court ruled in Albertsons' favor, granting a preliminary injunction preventing Grocery Outlet from using the Lucky name.
 Grocery Outlet asked the judge to put the order on hold and appealed to the United States Court of Appeals for the Ninth Circuit.
 The appeals court upheld the ruling in favor of Albertsons on August 9, 2007.

 The US District Court declared that Albertsons still retained the rights to the Lucky brand in January 2009.
 The Rocklin store in question has since closed.
 A second incarnation of the store opened in December 2012 as a Grocery Outlet in a shopping center on the western edge of town.